-- Misuse, abuse or otherwise cause damage to technology resources. - Employ the use of software or hardware designed to disrupt or circumvent the security of any technology resource. - Engage in any activities designed to spy on network traffic or to access passwords, user IDs, files or programs of other users. - Impersonate another network user. - Access, or attempt to access, College business or another individual's data or information without proper authorization, even if not securely protected. - Use College technology resources for non-College related activities beyond that of which the above policy states. - Install or use any software or network hardware not approved by the Director of Technology. - Engage in software privacy or copyright infringement.
-Please note: All software installed on College computers must be used in conformance with the license granted by the developer.
-Unlicensed products will be removed immediately from College computers. - Provide access to Bellin College technology resources to individuals, groups or business outside the College community, except as authorized in writing by the President, a Dean or Vice President, or Director of Technology. - Exchange proprietary information or any other privileged, confidential, or sensitive information without proper authorization. - Participate in email chain letters, spamming, junk mail, email bombing attaches, or virus hoaxes. - Knowingly forward an email message or otherwise introduce a virus-infected file by other means into the College network. - Send, store, print or solicit receipt of email messages, files or programs that contain fraudulent, harassing, racist or obscene language, visual, or audio material or content.
-The College reserves the right to determine the appropriateness of such material and content. - Use the College technology resources for illegal behavior or activities as defined by federal, state and/or local laws.
+- Misuse, abuse cause damage to technology resources. - Employ the use of software or hardware designed to disrupt or circumvent the security of any technology resource. - Engage in any activities designed to spy on network traffic or to access passwords, user IDs and files or programs of other users. - Impersonate another network user. - Access or attempt to access college business or another individual's data or information without proper authorization, even if not securely protected. - Use college technology resources for non-college related activities beyond that of which the above policy states. - Install or use any software or network hardware not approved by the director of technology. - Engage in software piracy or copyright infringement.
+Please Note All software installed on college computers must be used in conformance with the license granted by the developer.
+Unlicensed products will be immediately removed from college computers. - Provide access to Bellin College technology resources to individuals, groups or businesses outside the college community, except as authorized in writing by the president, a dean or vice president, or the director of technology. - Exchange proprietary information or any other privileged, confidential or sensitive information without proper authorization. - Participate in email chain letters, spamming, junk mail, email bombing attacks or virus hoaxes. - Knowingly forward an email message or otherwise introduce a virus-infected file by other means into the college network. - Send, store, print or solicit receipt of email messages, files or programs that contain fraudulent, harassing, racist or obscene language, visual, or audio material or content.
+The college reserves the right to determine the appropriateness of such material and content. - Use the college technology resources for illegal behavior or activities as defined by federal, state and/or local laws.